Sayantan-Sen-2003/Java_Music_Player_Program/README.md

 A java program(NOT APP) to implement and replicate the functionalities of an actual music player using data structues like linkedlist,stack and queue.

 ## Aim:-
- to implement an working music player by using playlist and replicating its functionalities .
+ to implement an working music player by using playlist and replicating its functionalities.

 ### Functions used:-